-This post focuses on Badlands National Park in South Dakota.
+This post focuses on Badlands National Park in South Dakota, USA.
 If you would like to view a quick summary of my travel and photography recommendations, please scroll down to the end of this post.

 Badlands National Park is known for its unique geological formations, prairies, and fossils.
 There is a good chance you’ll see prairie dogs, bison, bighorn sheep, and pronghorn (bring binoculars and/or telephoto lenses if you have them).
 Although it’s rare to see predators, I have found bobcat tracks.
 Also, remember to watch out for rattlesnakes.